sanchez-chris/api-store-node/README.md

 2. **Make API requests**
 You can use tools like Postman or Insomnia to test the endpoints.

+## Contributing
+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Open a pull request.

 ## License
 This project is licensed under the MIT License